How to Localize Your Website

 At its simplest, website localization is the process of refining and optimizing web content through culture, language, and flow to provide the most useful and relevant experience for users.
 It’s not the same as translation: localizing content takes into consideration the nuances of the target region.
 Some words can have the same definition, but different meanings in different contexts.
 Similarly, there are always different dialects of a language, like Spanish in Spain, Spanish in Mexico, and Spanish in South America.

-Most companies equate “localization” with “translation,” but true website localization is far more nuanced than simply displaying words in a new language.
+Most companies may not understand the difference between localization and translation, but effective website localization is far more nuanced than simply displaying words in a new language.
 Read on to learn how to think about website localization—and how to execute it in powerful, authentic ways.